openearth/ast-service/README.md

 ## Installation
 Ideally you use something like `micromamba` to create a new environment and install the dependencies from the `ast_environment.yml` file with `micromamba create -n ast --file ast_environment.yml`.

+## Setting
+Rename the config.txt.example to config.txt and fill it in before running.

 ## Running
 When installed and in the right environment (`micromamba activate ast`), you should be able to run `python app.py` and have a live server to test with.